borealbirds/WildTrax-dataHarmonization/README.md

 </pre>

 # Introduction

-The Data intake process involves five main steps:
+The motivation for creating this repository was to share scripts, lookup tables and templates that are needed for translating point count data into the WildTrax upload format.
+This document serves as a step-by-step guide for how to bring data into BAM's network of datasets that are uploaded to WildTrax.
+In other words, a cradle-to-WildTrax story of avian count data.

+The Data intake process involves six main steps (numbered 0-5).
+Here, we introduce each step with text.
+When naming of projects, datasets, or files must occur, you will see *file naming protocol:* within each step.
+Please follow these file naming protocols precisely so that BAM can easily track and find all information easily and as needed.

+0. Identifying avian count data.

-* Communication with data contributor.
+1. Communicating with the data contributor.

-* Acquire sharing agreement
+2. Acquiring a data sharing agreement.

-* Acquire source data and related documentation to allow reformatting.
+3. Acquiring source data and related documentation that facilitates revormatting (step 4, below).

-* Reformat the data.
+4. Reformatting the data for WildTrax.

-* Upload data to WildTrax.
+5. Uploading the data to WildTrax.

+# 0. Identifying avian count data.

-# Communication with data contributor
+# 1. Communicating with the data contributor

 Communication  with data partners is generally by email.
 When relevant, save email communication as a pdf and store it into the respective data folder in the BAM Shared Google Drive under "communication".
 An email template should be found in Template directory.

-# Sharing Agreement
+# 2. Acquiring a data sharing agreement.

 A template of Sharing agreement should be found in Template.
 In WildTrax, sharing can be either: